 Massood received M.S. and Ph.D. degrees in electrical engineering from the Rensselaer Polytechnic Institute in 1984 and 1986, respectively.
 In 1987 he joined the faculty of EECS department at Case Western Reserve University.

 He was a fellow at NASA during 1992, on Sabbatical at Harvard University during 93-94, and at Yale University during 2000-2001.
-Massood is currently a USTAR Professor of ECE at the University of Utah, Electrical and Computer Eng.
+Massood is a USTAR Professor of ECE at the University of Utah, Electrical and Computer Eng.
 Department with adjunct appointment in Bioengineering Department.
+He is currently (2015-2016) on Sabbatical in UC Berkeley EECS Department.

 His current research interests include nanometrology (microwave-atomic force microscopy), molecular electronics, novel devices based on solid electrolytes, sensors and actuators (microfluidics), and quantum computing.
 His teaching interests include development of courses in the area of electronic device physics and electromagnetics with an emphasis on solving problems and the use of computer-aided instruction tools.
 He is author of three books, two book chapters, more than 110 journal publications, and numerous conference proceeding articles.
 He has introduced and chairs many international symposia in his fields of interest.